kanajakala/minecraft_automaton/README.md

-# 3D AUTOMATONS
-# visualized in minecraft
+# 3D Automatons visualized in minecraft

 The aim of this project is to visualize 3D cellular automatons in minecraft